heber-silva/CKA-Obsidian-Vault/Installation/Installation & Configuration.md

 This step is optional and only applies in case you wish `kubeadm init` and `kubeadm join` to not download the default container images which are hosted at `registry.k8s.io`.

 Kubeadm has commands that can help you pre-pull the required images when creating a cluster without an internet connection on its nodes.
-See [Running kubeadm without an internet connection](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/#without-internet-connection) for more details.
+See [](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/#without-internet-connection) for more details.

 Kubeadm allows you to use a custom image repository for the required images.
-See [Using custom images](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/#custom-images) for more details.
+See [](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/#custom-images) for more details.

 ### Initializing your control-plane node[](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#initializing-your-control-plane-node)

-The control-plane node is the machine where the control plane components run, including [etcd](https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/) (the cluster database) and the [API Server](https://kubernetes.io/docs/concepts/architecture/#kube-apiserver) (which the [kubectl](https://kubernetes.io/docs/reference/kubectl/) command line tool communicates with).
+The control-plane node is the machine where the control plane components run, including [etcd](https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/) (the cluster database) and the [](https://kubernetes.io/docs/concepts/architecture/#kube-apiserver) (which the [kubectl](https://kubernetes.io/docs/reference/kubectl/) command line tool communicates with).

 1. (Recommended) If you have plans to upgrade this single control-plane `kubeadm` cluster to [high availability](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/) you should specify the `--control-plane-endpoint` to set the shared endpoint for all control-plane nodes.
 Such an endpoint can be either a DNS name or an IP address of a load-balancer.
 2. Choose a Pod network add-on, and verify whether it requires any arguments to be passed to `kubeadm init`.
 Depending on which third-party provider you choose, you might need to set the `--pod-network-cidr` to a provider-specific value.
-See [Installing a Pod network add-on](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#pod-network).
+See [](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#pod-network).
 3. (Optional) `kubeadm` tries to detect the container runtime by using a list of well known endpoints.
 To use different container runtime or if there are more than one installed on the provisioned node, specify the `--cri-socket` argument to `kubeadm`.
-See [Installing a runtime](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-runtime).
+See [](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-runtime).

 To initialize the control-plane node run: